prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 * Allow OTEL delta metrics to be ingested via the OTLP endpoint and stored as-is
 * Support for all OTEL metric types that can have delta temporality (sums, histograms, exponential histograms)
 * Queries behave appropriately for delta metrics
+* Support for ingestion delta metrics via remote write
+    * The main focus of the proposal is on OTLP ingestion, but remote write deltas end up being supported too.

 ### Audience